Live Data

 When covering AI prompt engineering strategies, connect to your guide on the best prompts for Anthropic Claude AI.
 The anchor text should describe what the reader will find, not generic phrases like "click here."
 Descriptive anchors are extraction targets for AI systems — they help the AI understand the relationship between your pages without needing to parse the full content.

 If your content touches on multilingual SEO or global content strategies, link to your breakdown of DeepL API pricing and features for developers.
 This creates a logical content cluster around AI-powered content tools, signaling to AI retrieval systems that your domain is a comprehensive resource for this topic area.
-The key is relevance: forced links harm both user experience and AI signals.
-Only link where the connection is genuine and valuable.
+For publishers looking to build comprehensive GEO strategies, our complete guide on how to optimize content for GEO covers the full framework from technical setup to measurement.

 5. Technical GEO — Schema, Speed, and Accessibility